peterweissdk/peterweissdk/README.md

 # Welcome to My Stash! 🚀

 👋 Hi there!
-I'm **Peter Weiss**, a passionate Linux enthusiast with a knack for automation, containerization, and virtualization.
+I'm **Peter Weiss**, a passionate Linux enthusiast skilled in automation, containerization, and virtualization.

 🌟 **What I'm All About:**
 - **Linux Lover:** I thrive in the world of Linux and enjoy exploring its endless possibilities.